 In To Device and To Sensor modes, to let you know that a sensor is calibrated, after 60 seconds, a C (Calibrated) icon is displayed at the top right of the sensor.

 In Real-Time Insight and AR Visualization modes, check that the graphs for all three axes are now at zero.

-- If you plan to capture global angles, after the sensors are attached to a subject, allow a few seconds for onboard calibration to initiate before starting the movement that is to be captured.
+- If you plan to collect global angles, after the sensors are attached to a subject, allow a few seconds for onboard calibration to initiate before starting the movement that is to be collected.